 Jn 10:10 “… I am come that they might have life, and that they might have it more abundantly.

 In business, we ask, “What is your goal?”
 What do you hope to accomplish in your endeavor.
 Is your goal to be the biggest?
 Is your goal to create newness?
 Are we trying to set new standards and trends?
 What is our goal and our purpose?
 We might ask the same question to Jesus.
 What was Jesus’ goal statement?
-Jesus told us his goal when he stated (Jn 10:10), “I came so they can have real and eternal life, more and better life than they ever dreamed of.”
+Jesus told us His goal when He stated (Jn 10:10), “I came so they can have real and eternal life, more and better life than they ever dreamed of.”
 (The Message)

 “The Close” is part of every goal discussion in business.
 Jesus claimed to be “the Gate” and “the Shepherd” of real and eternal life.
-Verses earlier (Jn 9:13-34), he delivered on his promise.
-Jesus “close” was demonstrated by the authority demonstrated when he healed the man born blind at birth.
-John points-out that this fact was not recognized by his spiritually-blind competitors.
-His competition could only mock his credentials saying he as demon-possessed and mad.
+Verses earlier (Jn 9:13-34), he had demonstrated His power to make and keep promises.
+Jesus erased any question of His authority and “closed” the deal by healing the man born blind.
+He could make and keep promises.
+His spiritually-blind competitors, the Scribes and Pharisees, could only resort to mocking his credentials.

 Jesus spoke about the kind of life that he promised to deliver.
 Paul writes about Jesus’ promise, made and kept, in his explanation of the Fruit of this Spirit.
 He writes, “But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance: against such there is no law.”
 (KJV) Jesus delivers on his promises!